Name That Tune: Orchestra, band, dancers

 Bob Alberti was the conductor of the orchestra for the first season of the 1970s run, with Tommy Oliver replacing him in 1975 and Stan Worth replacing Oliver in 1978.
 From 1977 on, the orchestra featured a vocalist, with Kathie Lee Johnson taking on that role.
 She left after one season and was replaced by Monica Pege of the singing group Lady Flash, who performed under the name Monica Burruss.

-Also for the 1978–79 season, the series brought in choreographers Dennon Rawles and Jerri Fiala, the latter of whom was already working for show producer Ralph Edwards as hostess on The Cross-Wits, to serve as background dancers for that season only.
-Worth's orchestra was joined by The Sound System, a rock music ensemble led by Dan Sawyer with Steve March as its featured vocalist; they remained as part of the show through the final season in 1981.
+Also for the 1978–79 season, the series brought in choreographers Dennon Rawles and Jerri Fiala, the latter of whom was already working for show producer Ralph Edwards as hostess on The Cross-Wits, to serve as background dancers for that season only, although Fiala stayed on until the series ended in a similar role to the one she held on The Cross-Wits.
+Worth's orchestra was joined by The Sound System, a rock music ensemble led by Dan Sawyer with Steve March as its featured vocalist.
+They remained as part of the show through the final season in 1981.

 In the 1984–85 series, Tommy Oliver returned to lead the orchestra.

-The 2021 version sees musician, record executive and former American Idol judge Randy Jackson as bandleader.
-Jackson also performs announcing duties at the beginning of the show.
+The 2021 version sees musician, record executive and former American Idol judge Randy Jackson as the bandleader.
+He also performs announcing duties at the beginning of the show.
+Starting in the sixth season, Robin Thicke replaced Jackson as the bandleader.

 Gameplay

 1950s version

 In the 1950s version of Name That Tune, the contestants stood across the stage from two large ship's bells as the orchestra started playing tunes.
 When a contestant knew the tune, they ran across the stage to "ring the bell and name that tune" Four tunes were played every game, and each tune was worth increasing dollar amounts.
 The first tune was worth $5 and each subsequent tune was worth double the previous tune, up to $40 for the fourth and final tune.
-The player with the most money after four tunes won the game and played the "Golden Medley" bonus round.
+The contestant with the most money after four tunes won the game and played the "Golden Medley" bonus round.
 From 1955 to 1959, only three tunes were played, worth $10, $20 and $30.
-If both players were tied at $30 each, both played as a team in the Golden Medley.
+If both contestants were tied at $30 each, both played as a team in the Golden Medley.